 - Scroll down to the Timeout Inactive Session section.

-- Tick the “Enable timeout for inactive sessions” checkbox and set the inactivity time limit for your organization.
+- Tick in the “Enable timeout for inactive sessions” checkbox and set the inactivity time limit for your organization.
 Any session, that stays beyond this set threshold, will get automatically logged out of the network.

 - You can set any time limit between 15 mins to 24 hours as the threshold for inactive session timeout.